danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 When you add a new column to a table that involves a computation, you might want to **_materialize the column_** - which performs the computation for all the columns all at once using the **MATERIALIZE COLUMN** command.

 {{% notice note %}}
 If you do not materialize the column, then the values are computed at the time of a SELECT.
-That may work well for some use cases, but by materializing the column at definition time, you can increase the performance of your queries because all the row will already have performed the computation.
+That may work well for some use cases, but by materializing the column at definition time, you can increase the performance of your queries because all the rows will already have performed the computation.
 {{% /notice %}}

 {{< detail-tag "Show instructions" >}}

 1. Let's add a column to the **hackernews** table that computes the length of the comment string (the column named **text**).
 Start by adding a new column and defining a default value:
     ```sql
-    ALTER TABLE hackernews ADD COLUMN comment_length UInt64 MATERIALIZED length(text)
+    ALTER TABLE hackernews
+    ADD COLUMN comment_length UInt64 MATERIALIZED length(text)
     ```

 2. Note that this command returns immediately because it is an asynchronous operation.
 The new **comment_length** column is being populated in the background, but it runs quickly on our particular dataset.

 3. Run the following query to view the new column:
     ```sql
-    select text, comment_length from hackernews limit 50
+    SELECT text, comment_length FROM hackernews LIMIT 50
     ```

     You should see the **text** column along with a **comment_length** column containing the number of characters in **text**.